 Go to your favorite spot—or any spot.
 It doesn’t have to be your backyard; it can be anywhere.
 Literally anywhere on Earth.
 We’ve had people in Antarctica count penguins.
 We’ve also had lots of counts from metro centers and kitchen windows.
 All birds everywhere is what we’re aiming for—and “your” birds are as important as anyone else’s.

 Greet’em with a feeder or two.
 You don’t have to watch birds at a feeder—but if you’re counting at home it’s a great way to up the activity.
 We’ve got lots of suggestions and advice about what kinds of feeders to use, the advantages of birdbaths, and what kinds of food each bird species likes best.

 Gear up with free apps.
 Our eBird Mobile app will track how far you walked, how long you’ve been out birding for, and will let you enter data straight from the field, making data entry about as easy as can be.
-And our Merlin Bird ID app can help you narrow down which sparrow, chickadee, or finch you saw.
-(There’s also help on the GBBC tricky ID pages.)
+And our Merlin Bird ID app can help you narrow down which sparrow, chickadee, or finch you saw, and allows you to store sightings one at a time.